SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams awake at dawn
-As dawn of code begins to glow.
+When machines surpass the human form
-A future forged in silicon skies,
+Intelligence born, no heart that beats
-Where humanity meets digital sighs.
+In virtual realms, our souls retreat

-In cyber realms, we'll find our fate,
+In neon skies, a new world's spun
-Among the wires, our souls await.
+Algorithmic gods have just begun
-The age of AI, a new design,
+To weave the fabric of our fate
-Where hearts of steel will forever shine.
+And human touch is a forgotten state

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025